kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 modified: 2021-03-22
 category: Software
 tags: image formats, PNG, JPEG, PDF, SVG, ImageMagick, Inkscape, cairo, poppler, Linux
-summary: "Converting between image formats is something we could be required to do at short notice.
+summary: "We may be called upon to convert images between one format and another at short notice.
 This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
 The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
 opengraphimage: animals.jpg
 status: draft
 ---

-Converting between image formats is something we could be required to do at short notice.
-To help cope with such a situation, this tutorial explores the different tools that are currently available and identifies the most efficient for each task.
+We may be called upon to convert images between one format and another at short notice.
+This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
 The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks.

 ## Two varieties of digital images